souliss/souliss.github.io/terms/index.md

 {% include toc.html %}

+You are free to use Souliss according to the following license, those fit most of the cases and are applicable also for commercial products, you can ask for a re-licensing to fit your needs.

 ## Logs

 Like many other websites, this site uses log files to help learn about when, from where, and how often traffic flows to this site.
 The information in these log files include: